cakephp/migrations/docs/en/seeding.rst

 .. code-block:: bash

+    # Multiple --seed options
-        $ bin/cake migrations seed --seed User --seed Permission --seed Log
+    bin/cake migrations seed --seed User --seed Permission --seed Log
     # or with full names
-        $ bin/cake migrations seed --seed UserSeed --seed PermissionSeed --seed LogSeed
+    bin/cake migrations seed --seed UserSeed --seed PermissionSeed --seed LogSeed
+    # Or an interactive prompt for all

-You can also use the `-v` parameter for more output verbosity:
+You can also use the ``-v`` parameter for more output verbosity:

 .. code-block:: bash

-        $ bin/cake migrations seed -v
+    bin/cake migrations seed -v

 The Migrations seed functionality provides a simple mechanism to easily and repeatably insert test data into your database, this is great for development environment